AnaisAguiar1/Eutech/task_2/README.md

 ## **TESTING HTTP PROTOCOL**

-To prove that our firewall rule it`s working even when we configurated it in a different way, we can use the command ``docker ps``, this command it's going to show us the containers that we have running and the ports that we are being used.
+To prove that our firewall rule is working even when we configurated it in a different way, we can use the command ``docker ps``.
+This command is going to show us the containers that we have running and the ports that we are using.

 ![](img/55.png)

-After we checked that the port it's opened we can go to the browser and using the ip of our machine **(192.168.43.242)** nginx it will be working using the **port 80.**
+After we checked that the port is open, we can go to the browser and using the ip of our machine **(192.168.43.242)** nginx it will be working using the **port 80.**

 ```
 192.168.43.424:80